apache/mina-sshd/docs/technical/filters.md

 from the I/O transport directly to the session; where it would be decrypted, decompressed, and then handled.
-Outgoing messages (from either user authentication, or from the connection service, or also messages sent directly by the `AbstractSession` itself) would all go through `AbstractSession.write()`, and the session would compress and encrypt them before handing handing them off to the I/O transport for sending over the socket.
+Outgoing messages (from either user authentication, or from the connection service, or also messages sent directly by the `AbstractSession` itself) would all go through `AbstractSession.write()`, and the session would compress and encrypt them before handing them off to the I/O transport for sending over the socket.

 The session also dealt with all the intricacies of performing key exchanges.
 All this got more